guide

 If You Haven't Started the Engine

 This is the best-case scenario.
-The contaminated fuel can be drained from the tank, the system flushed with clean diesel, and in most cases, you'll drive away without any lasting damage.
-The total cost is typically a fraction of what you'd pay for component replacement.
+The contaminated fuel can be drained from the tank and the system flushed with clean diesel at our workshop.
+In most cases there will be no lasting damage, and the total cost is a fraction of what you'd pay for component replacement.

 If You've Started the Engine or Driven